Keywords: with, together

 1. Used between a verb sign and a following noun sign to mean that the action was done in the company of or by the means of that thing or person.
 English = with, together with.

 2. Used after a verb sign to mean that the action was done by more than one person or thing in the company of each other.
 English = together.

 1. This is one of several slightly different ways of making the sign 'with'.
-In this version the only the first two fingers and the thumb are used.
+In this version the hands end with one inside the other.